ProjectSunday/projectsunday.github.io/docs/npm-global.md

-# NPM global installs are an anti-pattern
+# Global npm installs are an anti-pattern

 Globally installing Node Modules is an anti-pattern and should not be encouraged.
 Here's why, and what to do instead.